ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 - This command will describe the connector configuration available.
 - When using `--plugin` will describe the configuration for that connector plugin.
-- When using `--id` will require having conduit previously running since it'll describe the existing running connector.
+- When using `--id` will require having Conduit previously running since it'll describe the existing running connector.

 #### Flags